li9com/learn-docker/lab07-persistent-storage/README.md

 ]
 ```

 Note!
+The *HTTPD_DATA_PATH* variable points to */var/www* directory.
 It looks like persistent storage should be under standard RHEL Apache directory */var/www/html*.

 - Create a persistent storage for Apache container